IBM/banking-risk-mitigation-nlu-studio/README.md

 # Banking Risk Mitigation using NLU Studio

-> An explanation of Risk Mitigation can be found in the [RISK MITIGATION IN THE BANKING SYSTEM](http://www.cmj.bxb.ro/Article/CMJ_3_4.pdf)

 In today’s dynamic market environment, a 360-degree view of a client is a key factor for risk mitigation for investment prepositions.
 Knowing your client is an essential best practice because it acts as a basis to decide whether or not to invest in a particular client.
 For a customer relationship manager to be successful in taking the right decision, they must operate on pertinent, accurate, and timely information.

 What if we can build a tool that can help you gather all the required information about your clients.
 To help you make an informed decision on whether or not to invest in a client?